Patients Want Doctor's Help with Genetic Test Results

 The investigators asked more than 2,000 people their opinions on federal spending, genetic discrimination and, yes, the role of doctors in interpreting genetic results.
 What they found was overwhelming support for a doctor’s presence – 65% of the respondents agreed that medical professionals should be involved in interpreting results compared to only 9% who disagreed.

 This question is relevant because, as a booming industry, the future of pharmacogenetics and role of private companies and physicians are still being shaped.
 “It is essential to know that the public supports efforts to ensure that clinicians are involved in explaining genetic test results,” say the authors.

 The YouScript Personalized Prescribing System is available only through a physician and is designed to support physicians and prescribers in reducing side effects for even their most complex patients.
-Prescribers can call for a pharmacist consult and each patient's Personalized Prescribing Report includes clinical advice and prescribing recommendations from a team of licensed pharmacists.
-Visit http://youscript.com/request-info for more information or call 800-TEST-DNA for an immediate consultation.
+Each patient's Personalized Prescribing Report includes clinical advice and prescribing recommendations from a team of licensed pharmacists.